 Typically, a supplier wants to sell a product to a fleet so they will pay for the fuel economy testing to prove their product works.
-We can do testing on any fleet’s tractors, at any location during any season.
+If a fleet wants to optimize products/specs they currently have, they normally pay for testing themselves.

 We take care of everything to make fuel economy approachable.
 MVT has spent $400,000 on fuel economy testing and saved $4million.
 They consider it the best ROI business decision they have made.